Apple Cider vinegar as well as many other types of vinegar are widely used for their culinary and medicinal benefits.

 I use a certified organic apple cider vinegar (which contains the “mother”) made by Bragg and one made by Omega Nutrition.
 Both are delicious and I can highly recommend them.

-The Bragg and Omega Nutrition 32 ounce (946mL) bottles of organic apple cider vinegar are shown below and can be purchased online from Amazon.com:
+The Bragg and Omega Nutrition 32 ounce (946mL) bottles of organic apple cider vinegar are shown below and can be purchased online from Amazon.com and I have listed other available sizes, up to 5 gallons, on this page.

 Many other commercial apple cider vinegars have been pasteurized, filtered, refined or distilled in order to make the product look good, and thereby more appealing to the general public.
 Unfortunately this extra processing destroys much of the healthy goodness and thus many of the apple cider vinegar benefits that were in the product in the first place.